Shellability and homology of $q$-complexes and $q$-matroids: Homology of -Spheres and Uniform -Complexes

 On the other hand, suppose $X$ is a finite poset (with the partial order denoted by $\le$).
 We call a subset $U$ of $X$ a \emph{down-set} (resp. \emph{up-set}) if whenever $y\in U$ and $x\in X$ satisfy $x\le y$ (resp. $y \le x$), we must have $x\in U$.
 We can define a topology on $X$ by declaring that the open sets in $X$ are precisely the down-sets in $X$ (or equivalently, the closed sets in $X$ are precisely the up-sets in $X$).
 This is called the \emph{order topology} on $X$, and it makes $X$ a finite $T_0$ space.

 Let $X,Y$ be finite posets, both regarded as finite topological spaces with the order topology.
 Then it can be shown (cf. \cite[Proposition 1.2.1]{Bar11}) that a function $f:X\to Y$ is continuous if and only if it is order-preserving.
 Further, if we let $Y^X$ denote the set of all continuous functions from $X$ to $Y$, then $Y^X$ is a poset with the pointwise partial order defined (for any $f, g \in Y^X$) by $f\le g$ if $f(x)\le g(x)$ for every $x\in X$.
 Thus $Y^X$ can also be regarded as a finite topological space with the order topology.
-Moreover $f,g\in Y^X$ are \emph{homotopic} (which means, as usual, that there is a continuous map $h:X\times [0,1] \to Y$ such that $h(x,0)=f(x)$ and $h(x,1)=g(x)$ for all $x\in X$) if and only there is a continuous map $\alpha:[0,1]\to Y^X$ such that $\alpha(0) =f$ and $\alpha (1)=g$.
+Moreover, $f,g\in Y^X$ are \emph{homotopic} (which means, as usual, that there is a continuous map $h:X\times [0,1] \to Y$ such that $h(x,0)=f(x)$ and $h(x,1)=g(x)$ for all $x\in X$) if and only if there is a continuous map $\alpha:[0,1]\to Y^X$ such that $\alpha(0) =f$ and $\alpha (1)=g$.
 We write $f\simeq g$ if $f,g \in Y^X$ are homotopic.
-Also, $X$ and $Y$ are said to be \emph{homotopy equivalent} if there are $f,g \in Y^X$ such that $f\circ g\simeq \Id_Y$ and $g\circ f\simeq \Id_X$.
+Also, $X$ and $Y$ are said to be \emph{homotopy equivalent} if there are $f \in Y^X$ and $g \in X^Y$ such that $f\circ g\simeq \Id_Y$ and $g\circ f\simeq \Id_X$.
 Finally, recall that $X$ is said to be \emph{contractible} if it is homotopy equivalent to a point.
 Note that the homotopy groups as well as the reduced (singular) homology groups of contractible spaces are all trivial.
+Recall also that a topological space is \emph{acyclic} if all of its reduced homology groups are trivial.
+A contractible space is acyclic, but the converse is not true, in general.

 We now recall some known basic results for which a reference is given.
 These will be useful to us later.
 Unless mentioned otherwise, the topology on finite posets is assumed to be the order topology and topological notions such as continuity, contractibility are considered with respect to this topology.